-15 Is there a block exemption or safe harbour that provides certainty to companies as to the legality of vertical restraints under certain conditions?
+18 Is there a block exemption or safe harbour that provides certainty to companies as to the legality of vertical restraints under certain conditions?
 If so, please explain how this block exemption or safe harbour functions.

 The Anti-Monopoly Law, the Anti-Unfair Competition Law and its implementing measures do not contain any safe harbours, and there are currently no block exemptions.
-Nonetheless, it is possible that the Anti-Monopoly Commission, the National Development and Reform Commission (NDRC) or the State Administration of Industry and Commerce (SAIC) will issue such block exemptions in due course.